chanzuckerberg/cryoet-data-portal-backend/schema/v1.1.0/metadata-docs/PicturePath.md

 attributes:
   snapshot:
     name: snapshot
-    description: Path to the dataset preview image relative to the dataset directory root.
+    description: A placeholder for any type of data.
     from_schema: metadata
+    exact_mappings:
+    - cdp-common:snapshot
     rank: 1000
     alias: snapshot
     owner: PicturePath
     domain_of:
     - PicturePath
-    range: string
+    range: Any
+    required: true
     inlined: true
     inlined_as_list: true
   thumbnail:
     name: thumbnail
-    description: Path to the thumbnail of preview image relative to the dataset directory root.
+    description: A placeholder for any type of data.
     from_schema: metadata
+    exact_mappings:
+    - cdp-common:thumbnail
     rank: 1000
     alias: thumbnail
     owner: PicturePath
     domain_of:
     - PicturePath
-    range: string
+    range: Any
+    required: true
     inlined: true
     inlined_as_list: true